mydevground/healthcare_elt_pipeline/README.md

 └── requirements.txt
 ```

-⚙️How It Works
+### How It Works

-- Extract
+- Extract:
 Reads structured healthcare data from Excel files (Claims.xlsx, Patients.xlsx, Providers.xlsx).
-- Transform
+- Transform:
 Applies schema validation, deduplication, and normalization using modular Python scripts.
-- Load
+- Load:
 Inserts cleaned data into a SQLite database (healthcare.db) with schema enforcement.
-- Config Management
+- Config Management:
 Uses settings.yaml and .env for dynamic configuration and secure secret handling.
-- Validation
+- Validation:
 Includes automated tests for pipeline integrity and schema compliance.
-- Logging
+- Logging:
 Logs for data quality and pipeline progress